Vibrio vulnificus: History

-In 2005, health officials clearly identified strains of V. vulnificus infections among evacuees from New Orleans due to the flooding there caused by Hurricane Katrina.
+In 2005, health officials identified strains of V. vulnificus infections among evacuees from New Orleans due to the flooding there caused by Hurricane Katrina.

-In 2015, in Florida, eight cases of V. vulnificus infection with two resulting in death were reported.
+In 2015, eight cases of V. vulnificus infection were reported in Florida, with two resulting in death.

-In 2022 following Hurricane Ian, Lee County, Florida saw a sharp rise in infections and deaths from V. vulnificus.
-By October 18, 2022, four deaths and 29 illnesses had been recorded since landfall of the hurricane in late September.
+In 2022, following Hurricane Ian, Lee County, Florida, saw a sharp rise in infections and deaths from V. vulnificus.
+By October 18, 2022, four deaths and 29 illnesses had been recorded since the landfall of the hurricane in late September.